MaxPr1me/hydro-xml-to-excel/panel-checker/README.md

 npm run preview
 ```

-Then visit `http://localhost:4173/hydro-xml-to-excel/` (replace `hydro-xml-to-excel` with your repository name if you forked the
+Then visit `http://localhost:4173/<repo-name>/` (replace `<repo-name>` with your repository name if you forked the project).
-project).
-The preview server falls back to `index.html` for deep links, so browsing to that prefixed URL mirrors GitHub Pages and
+The preview server falls back to `index.html` for deep links, so browsing to that prefixed URL mirrors GitHub Pages and confirms
-confirms that icons, the manifest, and bundled JavaScript load from relative paths.
+that icons, the manifest, and bundled JavaScript load from relative paths.

+If you publish under a custom domain or keep a non-`main` default branch, set `VITE_REPO_URL=https://github.com/<owner>/<repo>`
+and `VITE_DEFAULT_BRANCH=<branch-name>` before running `npm run build`.
+The in-app license link uses those values to point at
+the correct repository and branch when it cannot infer them from a `*.github.io/<repo>/` host.

 ## Repository layout